matsen/pplacer/docs/details/guppy.rst

 Here's a table to demonstrate the relation of |guppy| concepts to ones which may be more familiar to the reader:

-.. unweighted UniFrac        Phylogenetic diversity (pdfrac_)
-..
-OTU alpha diversity       PD of the subtree spanned by the placements (pd_)

 ========================  =============
 familiar concept          guppy concept